whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 People of healthy nations -- who currently or in recent times lived in actual freedom -- recognize the truth.
 Sitting Bull said "The life of white men is slavery.
 They are prisoners in their towns or farms."[xxx-griid sitting bull speech] When people are forced to work for others to survive, not allowed to choose their own laws, and not allowed to uphold the laws they obey, widespread selfishness results, and that's what a slave society looks like.

-#### Maintaining Financial Desperation in Market Economies
+#### Maintaining Financial Desperation in Market Economies**

 Authorities use a vast number of techniques to make people feel financially desperate and willing to do work they don't want to do in order to earn money.
-As a result, many people sacrifice their integrity, health, family time, and other important things just to keep the job they need to survive.
-This financial desperation explains the famous quote from Upton Sinclair: "It is difficult to get a man to understand something, when his salary depends upon his not understanding it."[xxx-quote investigator upton]
+As a result, many people sacrifice important things like their integrity, health, and family time just to survive.

 Different ruling classes manage their economies very differently to maintain desperation and maximize productivity, but there are some common patterns.

 Without a job, workers may not be able to pay for housing, food, or health care for their family.
 Inflation continuously saps the value of previous savings, meaning the money instantly becomes less valuable starting the moment it's earned.
-Even relatively well-paid workers may fear not having enough money for retirement, unexpectedly losing a job, or having a health crisis, and thus even well-off people can feel financially desperate as well.
+Even relatively well-paid workers may fear not having enough money for retirement, losing a job, or having a health crisis.

 Banks and landlords regulate the prices of houses and apartments, calculating the proportion of people's monthly income that they can afford to pay in mortgage or rent.
 This debt-to-income ratio means house prices and rental prices always increase at least as much as people's wages, keeping workers from "getting ahead."
 Property taxes force homeowners to pay to keep the house they already own.

 Authorities may make the drawbacks of poverty arbitrarily terrible, including putting poor people in prison, shaming poor people, forcing poor people to eat less nutritious food, or taking away poor people's children when they struggle to provide safe, clean homes.

-Authorities may allow crime and drugs in the poor parts of town, have the police mistreat poor people in a variety of ways, routinely underfund schools in the poor districts, and allow factory pollution to be worse in poor areas.

-The financial desperation that powers most market economies also compels poor people to fight the wars of the rich.
-In unhealthy nations around the world, plenty of people join the police or military as a way to escape poverty or dangerous neighborhoods.

-Prison labor also keeps wages low and workers desperate, as prisoners can be forced to do work for pennies per hour, or for nothing at all.
-Just as chattel slavery kept wages low in the Americas for centuries, prison slave-labor keeps wages low in many countries today.

-Widespread financial desperation leads to _coerced consent_, where workers who are desperate for money will consent to their own exploitation, each person choosing the least-bad job just to survive.
+Financial desperation leads to _coerced consent_, where workers who are desperate for money will consent to their own exploitation, each person choosing the least-bad job just to survive.
+People will even beg for a job where they can serve a master because even if they are being exploited, at least they can survive.[xxx-odoc|ch10]**

-Indeed, people will even beg for a job where they can serve a master because even if they are being exploited, at least they can survive.
-One petition by Russian workers to their government in 1906 acknowledged the master-worker dynamic: "Owing to unemployment, numberless workers' families are now without bread.
-The workers do not want charity, or doles.
-We demand work.
-The masters refuse to give us work."[xxx-communists and the fight for jobs and revolution] In protests in Bangladesh in 2014, unemployed laborers marched with signs saying "Chakri Pai!" ('we demand work!').[xxx-tandf bangladesh we demand work] In the United States in 1930, both white and black Americans marched with signs saying "We Demand Work or Wages."[xxx-washpo we demand work]

-In contrast, people of healthy nations have often been called lazy, because they only work as hard as needed and no harder.[xxx-canada lazy indian]<sup>,</sup>[xxx-australia lazy indian] In this way, ruling classes simultaneously shame people of healthy nations and trick wage slaves into thinking that their endless hard work is virtuous.
+In contrast, people of healthy nations have often been called lazy because they only work as hard as needed and no harder.
+In this way, ruling classes simultaneously shame people of healthy nations and trick wage slaves into thinking that their endless hard work is virtuous.[xxx-canada lazy indian]<sup>,</sup>[xxx-australia lazy indian]

 Insecurity is common at all levels of wealth.
 The poor have little money, and they may not know month to month how they will make ends meet.
 Even the rich feel insecure, knowing that their wealth is the only thing allowing them to live comfortably.
 With insecurity so widespread, is it any wonder so many people cling to whatever money they can get?

-Rulers do not need to force bankers, politicians, and individual bosses to play their part.
-All they need to do is create a profit-based economic system that consistently rewards selfishness, and the people who cultivate selfishness will inevitably take these roles and get rich, doing their part to maintain their profit economy.
+Desperation causes many people to sacrifice their integrity, making it very difficult to have meaningful political conversations.
+This which explains the famous quote from Upton Sinclair: "It is difficult to get a man to understand something, when his salary depends upon his not understanding it."[xxx-quote investigator upton] For example, coal miners commonly refuse to believe in climate change[xxx-coal climate change], and weapons manufacturers often refuse to consider how governments use their weapons.[xxx-weapons-used] Intentionally or not, nearly everyone in unhealthy nations supports inappropriate behavior, whether they work for dishonest news media, manufacture goods with toxic materials, or a thousand other ways.**

+People with integrity face this reality, but few do, as people would recognize that their way of life is contributing to big problems in the world, and they might feel the urge to quit their job.
+But quitting might lead to poverty, perhaps permanently, affecting any family members too.
+Thus many people will say or believe whatever they need to in order to keep the income or wealth they've acquired.**

+_Profit economies make it dangerous to have integrity._ Thus it's not just politicians who are corrupt.
+In one way or another, profit economies corrupt nearly everybody, from the topmost political leaders and business executives to the vast majority of individuals.**

 Of course, some people have a comfortable life in their profit economy, and maybe you're one of them.
 If so, do you think none of this pertains to you?
-Perhaps you like your job, have adequate money to survive, and even extra money to enjoy your days off.
+Perhaps you like your job, your company has an ethical-sounding mission statement, and you have adequate money to survive and even enjoy your days off.
 Maybe you also have money in the bank for a rainy day or for your kids or retirement.
-Maybe you are sitting pretty.
+Maybe you are sitting pretty.**

 But let me ask you this.
 Can you stop?
 Can you step off your treadmill and quit working for money whenever you please to focus on more meaningful work?
 And if you did, how long could you keep it up?
 Unless you have megawealth, at some point you would have to return to some kind of paid work or face the consequences of financial desperation.
 Maybe your friends or family would help you out for a while, but sooner or later, you'd likely be in trouble.
 Unlike those in healthy nations, in the profit economies of an unhealthy nation, you're not surrounded by people who will feed you, shelter you, and make sure your survival needs are met during difficult moments.